peermusic/documentation/domain-analysis-technical.md

     What is the state of the art?

-I picked the field of **music streaming and sharing**.
-Here various ideas and business models can be found.
+Within the field of **music streaming and sharing** various ideas and business models can be found.
 Over the curse of the recent years several variations have come to the forefront.
 I will explore a few of them and try to capture the variety within my selection.

 According to Wikipedia users pick their music service according to:<sup>[1][1]</sup>